+RECORD REVIEW QUESTION POTENTIAL SOURCE OF

+DOCUMENTATION

-RECORD REVIEW QUESTION POTENTIAL SOURCE OF DOCUMENTATION Did the student with a disability participate in the IEP committee meeting with the purpose of providing input and/or considerations for the development of postsecondary goals?
+Did the student with a disability participate in the IEP committee meeting with the purpose of providing input and/or considerations for the development of postsecondary goals?
 If not, is there evidence that the student was invited to participate in the IEP committee meeting with the purpose of providing input and/or considerations for the development of postsecondary goals?
 IEP Transition page of IEP IEP goal page(s) Notice of Committee Meeting to student

+EVIDENCE OF IMPLEMENTATION

+□YES □ NO

+There is documentation that the student participated in the IEP committee meeting and provided input and/or considerations toward the development of his/her postsecondary goals.
+There is no documented evidence that the studer was invited to or participated in the IEP committee meeting or provided input and/or considerations toward the development of his/h

+OR postsecondary goals.

+There is documentation that the student was

+invited to participate in the IEP committee

+meeting with the purpose of providing input

+and/or considerations for the development of

+postsecondary goals.

+RECORD REVIEW ITEM: TRAN-6 REGULATION 34 CFR §300.321(b)

+RECORD REVIEW QUESTION POTENTIAL SOURCE OF

+DOCUMENTATION

-EVIDENCE OF IMPLEMENTA TION □ YES There is documentation that the student participated in the IEP committee meeting and provided input and/or considerations toward the development of his/her postsecondary goals.
-OR There is documentation that the student was invited to participate in the IEP committee meeting with the purpose of providing input and/or considerations for the development of postsecondary goals. was invited to or committee meet mented evidence that the student participated in the IEP ing or provided input and/or oward the development of his/her oals.
-RECORD REVIEW ITEM: TRAN-6 REGULATION JLATION 34 C POTENTIAL S DOCUMENTA OURCE OF Is there evidence that a representative of an applicable participating agency that is likely to be responsible for providing or paying for transition services, including, if appropriate, preemployment transition services, was invited to the IEP committee meeting with the prior consent of the parent or student who has reached the age of majority, if appropriate?
-PWN Age of Majority letter (if applicable) Notice of Committee Meeting to agency representative EVIDENCE OF IMPLEMENTA TION NO There is appropriate documentation (e.g., Notice of Committee Meeting) indicating that, if applicable, representatives of participating agencies were invited to the meeting with prior consent of the parent or age-of-majority student.
-There is no documentation (e.g., Notice of Committee Meeting) indicating that, if applicable, representatives of participating agencies were invited to the meeting with prior consent of the parent or age-of-majority student. □ NA IEP Committee determined that linkage to an outside agency and participation is not applicable.
+Is there evidence that a representative of an applicable participating agency that is likely to be responsible for providing or paying for transition services, including, if appropriate, preemployment transition services, was invited to the IEP committee meeting with the prior consent of the parent or student who has reached the age of majority, if appropriate?
+PWN Age of Majority letter (if applicable) Notice of Committee Meeting to agency

+EVIDENCE OF IMPLEMENTA TION •

+□YES □ NO □ NA □NA

+There is appropriate documentation (e.g., Notice of Committee Meeting) indicating that, if applicable, representatives of participating agencies were invited to the meeting with prior consent of the parent or age-of-majority student.
+OR There is documentation that representatives of agencies were invited, but parent did not give consent for agency representatives to attend the meeting.
+There is no docu Notice of Comm indicating that, i representatives of agencies were in meeting with pri the parent or ago student. ittee Meeting) If applicable, of participating vited to the or consent of IEP Committee determined that linkage to an outside agency and participation is not applicable.